Matter and Measurement

 What is Bond Energy?
 No molecule within chemistry would exist without bonds linking atoms.
 Because forming bonds releases energy, molecules exist because atoms prefer a stable compound with less energy.
 In order to break these stable bonds, energy must be

-Sigma and Pi bonds
+Sigma Bonds and Pi Bonds

 Molecular Structure